paulchau/LLM/README.md

 ### For using the program
 As SPIN is used, a suitable C Compiler is required.
 For Windows User, we recommend downloading through MinGW or Cygwin.
-If you are running on 64-bit windows, the attached GCC here is recommended to be used.
+If you are running on 64-bit windows, a recommended GCC can be accessed <a href="https://drive.google.com/file/d/0B0Twc6pBul7ab3lRRkN6LXQ4WFE/view?usp=sharing">here</a>.
 To use the attached GCC,
 * 1. Decrypt in C:\GCC
 * 2. Go to Control Panel -> System -> Advanced System Settings ->  Environment Variables